Skip to main content

 Abandoned requests are expensive.
 A user who hits the back button or refreshes the page does not cancel the work your agent pipeline is doing on their behalf.
 The pipeline runs to completion, generates a full response, and then discards the result—but you pay for every token.

-One documented production case: 43% of monthly LLM API spend—over 2,800—was traced to requests that ran to completion for users who had already left.
+One documented production case: 43% of monthly LLM API spend—over 1,200outof1,200 out of 2,800—was traced to requests that ran to completion for users who had already left.
 The contributing factors were tool-calling retry loops that kept invoking expensive tools after the frontend had disconnected, and context windows that grew without bounds across retries, making each subsequent attempt more expensive than the last.

 The retry pattern is particularly dangerous.
 If a tool call fails, most frameworks retry it.
 Each retry re-sends the full accumulated context plus the new tool invocation—and in a multi-hop pipeline, retries at hop two consume time that hop three cannot reclaim.
 The downstream effect is that retries cascade: hop two burns its budget retrying, hop three gets a truncated window, hop three fails, hop three retries, and by the time the pipeline terminates naturally, the user timeout fired seconds earlier.